Mevlüt Çavuşoğlu

-Mevlüt Çavuşoğlu ([mevlyt ˈtʃavuʃˌoːɫu]; born 5 February 1968) is a Turkish diplomat and politician who has served as Minister of Foreign Affairs of Turkey since 24 November 2015.
+Mevlüt Çavuşoğlu ([mevlyt ˈtʃavuʃˌoːɫu]; born 5 February 1968) is a Turkish diplomat and politician who is currently a member of the Grand National Assembly.
+He also served as the Minister of Foreign Affairs of Turkey from August 2014 to August 2015, and again from 24 November 2015 to 4 June 2023.

-He previously served in the same position from August 2014 to August 2015.
-He is a member of the Grand National Assembly of Turkey, where he represents Antalya Province.
 First elected to Parliament in the 2002 general election, he is a founding member of the Turkish Justice and Development Party (AKP).
 He was the president of the Parliamentary Assembly of the Council of Europe from 2010 to 2012.
+He previously served in the same position from August 2014 to August 2015.

 Early life and education

 Çavuşoğlu was born at Alanya, Antalya Province, Turkey.
 He graduated from Ankara University Faculty of Political Science in 1988, where he studied international relations.
 He then received a masters in economics from Long Island University in New York State, and studied for his doctorate at Bilkent University in Ankara, Turkey.

 He was a research fellow at the London School of Economics, where he was for a time president of the Turkish Society. Çavuşoğlu did not receive a PhD.